aedanpope/tc_client/README.md

 In this project we consider the Kiting problem as a exercise to:
 - Demonstrating the usefulness of the TensorFlow integration into BWAPI.
-- See if a generic Deep Q-learning network can solve the kiting problem (that is, a network largely like that described in (Mnih et al, 2015).
+- See if a relatively generic Deep Q-learning network can solve the kiting problem (that is, a network largely like that described in (Mnih et al, 2015).

+By modifying the experience replay buffer of a standard DQN to contain different sets for Wins vs Losses, and to have a shorter buffer size - we are able to achieve strong win rates (average 75%, in best examples 100%).

+There is much research into experience and reward management, for an overview see Section 5 of (Pritzel et al., 2017).
+Our tweaks to the DQN replay buffer are rudimentary - future work would be to apply more advanced experience and reward management techniques to StarCraft micro battles.

 #### Environment and Parameterization